Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

 As result of these steps, we should have:
 -  two empty databases: PROD, DEV
--  two separate virtual warehouses: one for prod, one for dev workloads
+-  two pair of virtual warehouses: two for prod, two for dev workloads
--  a pair of separate roles and one user
+-  a pair of roles and one user

 Please note, this set up is simplified for the purpose of the lab.
 There are many ways environments, roles, credentials could be modeled to fit your final requirements.